edalorzo/fundamental-programming/README.rst

     }
  }

-In the example above we recognize that it is possible that our data access layer might fail in recovering the details of our savings account.
-There is no certainty of how this might fail, however we know that the Spring framework has a root exception for all data access exceptions: ``DataAccessException``.
-In this case we catch any possible data access failures and wrap them into a ``SavingsAccountException`` to avoid that the underlying abstraction exceptions escape our own abstraction.
+In the example above, we recognize that our data access layer might fail in recovering the details of our savings account.
+There is no certainty of how this might fail, however, we know that the Spring framework has a root exception for all data access exceptions: ``DataAccessException``.
+In this case, we catch any possible data access failures and wrap them into a ``SavingsAccountException`` to avoid that the underlying abstraction exceptions escape our own abstraction.

 It is worth noticing how the ``SavingsAccountException`` not only provides contextual details, but also wraps the underlying exception.
 This exception chaining is a fundamental piece of information that is included in the stack trace when the exception is logged.
 Without these details we could only know that our system failed, but not why:

 ::

  com.training.validation.demo.api.SavingsAccountException: Failure to execute operation on account '1-234-567-890'
     at com.training.validation.demo.impl.SavingsAccountService.lambda$withdrawMoney$2(SavingsAccountService.java:51) ~[classes/:na]
     at org.springframework.retry.support.RetryTemplate.doExecute(RetryTemplate.java:287) ~[spring-retry-1.2.1.RELEASE.jar:na]
     at org.springframework.retry.support.RetryTemplate.execute(RetryTemplate.java:164) ~[spring-retry-1.2.1.RELEASE.jar:na]
     at com.training.validation.demo.impl.SavingsAccountService.withdrawMoney(SavingsAccountService.java:40) ~[classes/:na]
     at com.training.validation.demo.controllers.SavingsAccountController.onMoneyWithdrawal(SavingsAccountController.java:35) ~[classes/:na]
     at java.lang.Thread.run(Thread.java:748) [na:1.8.0_141]
     ...
 38 common frames omitted
  Caused by: org.springframework.dao.QueryTimeoutException: Database query timed out!
     at com.training.validation.demo.impl.SavingsAccountRepository.findAccountByNumber(SavingsAccountRepository.java:31) ~[classes/:na]
     at com.training.validation.demo.impl.SavingsAccountRepository$$FastClassBySpringCGLIB$$d53e9d8f.invoke(<generated>) ~[classes/:na]
     ...
 58 common frames omitted

 The ``SavingsAccountException`` is a somewhat generic exception for our savings account services.
-Its semantic power is a bit limited though.
+Its semantic power is a bit limited, though.
 For example, it tells us there was a problem with a savings account, but it does not explicitly tell us what exactly.
-For that matter we may consider adding an additional message or weight the possibility of defining a more contextual exception (e.g. ``WithdrawMoneyException``).
+For that matter, we may consider adding an additional message or weight the possibility of defining a more contextual exception (e.g., ``WithdrawMoneyException``).
 Given its generic nature, it could be used as the root of our hierarchy of exceptions for our savings account services.

 .. code-block:: java